Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Houston and its opponents have gone over the current 54.5-point total in six of 11 games this season.

-- Houston's games this season have gone over 54.5 points six of 11 times.
+- UConn's games have gone over 54.5 points in four of 10 chances this season.

-- The two teams combine to score 53.7 points per game, 0.8 less than the over/under in this contest.
+- The two teams combine to average 53.7 points per game, 0.8 less than the over/under in this contest.

 - These two squads surrender a combined 58 points per game, 3.5 more than this contest's over/under.

-- The Cougars and their opponents have scored an average of 55.5 points per game in 2021, one more than Saturday's total.
+- The Cougars and their opponents have scored an average of 55.5 points per game in 2021, 1.0 more than Saturday's total.

-- The 54.5 over/under in this game is 0.7 points higher than the 53.8 average total in Huskies games this season.
+- The 53.8 PPG average total in Huskies games this season is 0.7 points fewer than this game's over/under.

 Houston Stats and Trends